Food and Drug Administration: History

 Concerns about the length of the drug approval process were brought to the fore early in the AIDS epidemic.
 In the mid and late 1980s, ACT-UP and other HIV activist organizations accused the FDA of unnecessarily delaying the approval of medications to fight HIV and opportunistic infections.
 Partly in response to these criticisms, the FDA issued new rules to expedite approval of drugs for life-threatening diseases, and expanded pre-approval access to drugs for patients with limited treatment options.
 All of the initial drugs approved for the treatment of HIV/AIDS were approved through these accelerated approval mechanisms.
 Frank Young, then commissioner of the FDA, was behind the Action Plan Phase II, established in August 1987 for quicker approval of AIDS medication.

 In two instances, state governments have sought to legalize drugs that the FDA has not approved.
 Under the theory that federal law, passed pursuant to Constitutional authority, overrules conflicting state laws, federal authorities still claim the authority to seize, arrest, and prosecute for possession and sales of these substances, even in states where they are legal under state law.
 The first wave was the legalization by 27 states of laetrile in the late 1970s.
 This drug was used as a treatment for cancer, but scientific studies both before and after this legislative trend found it ineffective.
 The second wave concerned medical marijuana in the 1990s and 2000s.
 Though Virginia passed legislation allowing doctors to recommend cannabis for glaucoma or the side effects of chemotherapy, a more widespread trend began in California with the Compassionate Use Act of 1996.

 When the FDA requested Endo Pharmaceuticals on June 8, 2017, to remove an extended-release formulation of oxymorphone hydrochloride from the market, it was the first request in FDA history to recall an effective drug over its potential for misuse.

-Trump administration

 In February 2025, FDA food division head Jim Jones quit in protest of the "indiscriminate" layoffs of 89 staff members by the Donald Trump administration.

 In May 2025, the FDA announced changes in its COVID-19 vaccine policy, intending to limit approved indications use for adults over 65 and individuals at higher risk of complications in the fall.
 For healthy Americans younger than 65, the agency indicated it would likely require additional clinical trials with placebo controls to demonstrate benefit before approving wider access.